 A victim need not be fully awake and alert to communicate conscious pain and suffering.
 But to prove the claim fully, you’ll need a sharp, experienced, and hardworking lawyer who knows how to probe medical records for clinical evidence of suffering, as well as interview witnesses who can attest to it, then present the evidence in a meaningful way to convince the insurance company or a jury to properly compensate the estate.

 As a family member, you also have rights to recover in a claim usually brought at the same time as a survival action, called a wrongful death case.
-For more information on both these claims, see the related articles on this website.

 If you’re picking up the pieces from a loved one’s accidental death you think someone else is responsible for, give the burden of this claim to a professional who can ease your strain, keep you from the frustration of fighting an insurance company, and give you peace of mind your loved one’s case will be done right.
 Contact us to see how we can carry this burden for you.
 Remember, it’s your only chance to make this right.